MykolaMurza/chatullo/README.md

 ### Permissions

-- `chatullo.admin` to reload config, false by default
+- `chatullo.reload` to reload config, false by default
+- `chatullo.bypass` to bypass global chat requirements, false by default
 - `chatullo.global` to chat globally, true by default
 - `chatullo.local` to chat locally, true by default